 Aid stations will also have basic first aid kits, and may assist with minor medical issues.
 Beyond that, racers must return to Base Camp for further medical attention.

-In an effort to make the event greener please plan accordingly with reusable bottles, cups, etc...
+While we will have single-use items, in an effort to make the event greener please plan to use your own reusable bottles, cups, etc...

 DROP BAGS